jvtrxn/Smart-Condo-Annotations-Project/README.md

 Edits will need to be made within both scripts named "ReadAnnotationName.cs" and "ReadAnnotationInfo.cs".
 It is the same process to add a new annotation for both.

 If a new annotation was added between existing nodes within the XML, the list element numbers will be need to be renumbered as described before.
-Reunumbering will need to be done in the list of declared string variables and then within the if-statements that instantiate the annotation text (change the annotation#).
+Reunumbering will need to be done in the list of declared string variables (change mylist[#]) and then within the if-statements that instantiate the annotation text (change the annotation#).

+A new if-statement can be written exactly like seen in the code already.
+All that needs to be changed is the string for the name of the object as seen in the hierarchy.

 **Deleting Annotations**
 ========================

+Any annotations that need to be removed can be deleted from the XML, the ReadAnnotationName.cs and ReadAnnotationInfo.cs files.
+Renumbering will need to be done with each deletion (-1) in order to ensure that the list element numbers for each object remains the same for both the XMLs and the ReadAnnotationName.cs/ReadAnnotationInfo.cs scripts.

 **Editing Annotation Information**
 ==================================

+Edits to already existing annotations can be made within the XML file in the correct node of the GameObject of choice.
+The code will instantiate the new text or any other edit after saving.

 **Current List of Objects with Annotations**
 ============================================